mhoban/rainbow_bridge/README.md

 ### Other required options

 #### Barcode file
+> [!NOTE]
-Note: a barcode file is optional for demultiplexed runs where PCR primers have already been stripped.
+> A barcode file is optional for demultiplexed runs where PCR primers have already been stripped.

 <small>**`--barcode [file/glob]`**</small>: Aside from specifying how to find your sequence reads, you must specify barcode file(s) using the `--barcode` option.
 If the value passed to `--barcode` is a glob (enclosed in quotes!), rainbow_bridge will use all matching barcode files for demultiplexing/primer matching.
 Barcode files should comply with the [ngsfilter barcode file format](https://pythonhosted.org/OBITools/scripts/ngsfilter.html), which is a tab-delimited format used to specify sample barcodes and amplicon primers.
 It will vary slightly based on whether your runs have been demultiplexed by the sequencer or not.
 Note that the pipeline can perform a few standalone tasks that do not require barcode files (e.g. collapsing taxonomy to LCA or taxonomic classification via insect).